slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

     deceleration: 50000 steps/s^2
     diag_pin: REPLACEME
     address: 0x00
-    rsense: 110 mOhm # set empty to use internal sensing (current limit is set by vref)
+    rsense: 110 mOhm # internal sensing is used if not set (current limit is set by vref)
     oscillator_freq: 12MHz
     on_stall:
       - logger.log: "Motor stalled!"